-Crate & Barrel has decided to merge its Land of Nod children’s site with its main furniture and housewares brand, calling it Crate & Kids.
+Crate & Barrel has decided to merge its Land of Nod children’s site with its main furniture and housewares brand, calling it Crate and Kids.

 The company still offers a half dozen cribs and a selection of matching accessories (including bedding, bassinets, and other gear.)
 And it still ain’t cheap: cribs range from $500 to $1200.
 Dressers are priced from $600 to $1100.